Swarmops/Swarmops/README.md

 Installation
 ------------

 If you're daring enough to install a pilot of Swarmops, you're most welcome to do so.
-Using a fresh Debian or Ubuntu server, everything running as root:
+It's built for and tested on Ubuntu (Trusty+) or Debian (Wheezy+) servers.
+If you're running Debian Wheezy, you'll first need to upgrade Mono as instructed on [this page](http://www.mono-project.com/docs/getting-started/install/linux/) or Swarmops won't run.
+Then, run this as root:

 > `wget http://packages.swarmops.com/swarmops-packages.gpg.key`
 > `apt-key add swarmops-packages.gpg.key`